matiasvallejosdev/notes-docs/english-docs/library/ielts/the-complete-guide-of-ielts.md

 8. You should **study the map plan or plan carefully** before you listen.
 Having a clear image will help you to understand the question.
 9. Before you listen **read maps several times to become familiar** with the options.
 If you can't decide, write down and decide later.
 10. For matching tasks like this , the topics in the questions will be discussed in the same order as they are listed.
 But in box you will hear different options in random order.
+11. At the start you will hear some information about the questions and about the people in the talk.

 ### Study tips